KASK Membership• Only $35/year

 You are paddling along and your companion capsizes.

 Not many kayakers have their kayak stored close to the water and not many are willing to use their bicycle, as an example, living in Christchurch and cycling to paddle out of Havelock.
 For the rest of us, we use a car or van.
 Loading the kayak on to the rack single handed can be awkward.

 There are two ways, end on and sideways.

 End-on loading – usually requires something more complicated though in some cases just a piece of carpet attached over the end of the vehicle is enough and the kayak is slid up and into the rack.
 The alternatives are a towbar mounted roller or V holder, a rear mounted roller or Hurlley rollers on the rear rack.

-Other systems on the market include the Australian K-Rack.
+Some systems on the market include

 This Australian Strongarm system needs a towbar for mounting but it is easy.